 - I want to leave a legacy.

-- I think writing is what I was born to do.
+- I think writing is one of the things I was born to do.

-- I can record intriguing things I’ve noticed.
+- I enjoy recording intriguing things I’ve noticed.

 - I write to try out ideas about the world.

 - I love practising different effects that can be achieved with words.

 - I love the physical sensation of writing and typing.